jeffreycwitt/hn202/docs/purgatorio-intro.md

 * Where do we see natural reason at work?
   * Where do we see natural reason failing?
 (Why does it fail?
 Does it fail because it is weak?
 Or does it fail because it has reached a limit)?
-  * If Virgil is the personification of natural reasons, where do we see him struggling or falling short?
+  * If Virgil is the personification of natural reason, where do we see him struggling or falling short?
 * Where do we see Aristotle's system of moral formation playing out?
 * Where do we see Christian themes being added to this moral psychology and how (as a supplement or as a correction)?
 * Finally, how do we see grace illustrated and depicted in this story?
 In what capacity is grace/revelation functioning?
 As an assistance to the weakness of our natural power or as a supernatural addition or infusion.